maticnetwork/matic-cli/README.md

 - `node` version v10.17.0.
 This is also documented in `.nvmrc` file
 - generate a keypair on AWS EC2 and download its certificate locally (`.pem` or `.cer` file)
 - copy `.env.example` to `.env` with command `cp .env.example .env`
+- use `TF_VAR_DOCKERZIED=yes` to run the stack on one VM only in a dockerized environment.
+Else, it will create one VM per node
 - replace `TF_VAR_ACCESS_KEY` and `TF_VAR_SECRET_KEY` with your own keys (ask devops to generate one for you)
 - set at least 2 nodes (`TF_VAR_VALIDATOR_COUNT` + `TF_VAR_SENTRY_COUNT` > 1) and adjust the `DEVNET_BOR_USERS` accordingly
 - (optional) replace `TF_VAR_VM_NAME` with your own identifier (it can be any string, default is "polygon-user")